What is the new American Airlines plane in 2024?

 Below is a 977-word article telling the readers what the new American Airlines plane may be in 2024:

 As for American Airlines, it is one of the leaders in the international airline industry and a founding member of the OneWorld alliance.
-Like any global airline company, American is purchasing new airplanes to replace its aging fleet and incorporate modern airplanes.
-Several new aircraft models are expected to be launched by major manufacturers, including Boeing and Airbus, that indicates the direction that American Airlines’ next new plane in 2024 may take.
+Like any global airline company, America is purchasing new airplanes to replace its aging fleet and incorporate modern airplanes.
+Several new aircraft models are expected to be launched by major manufacturers, including Boeing and Airbus, which indicates the direction that American Airlines’ next new plane in 2024 may take.

-Further, through press release, American has shown willingness to be among the first to adopt the 797 once it is developed to fit the company’s needs.
+Further, through a press release, American has shown a willingness to be among the first to adopt the 797 once it is developed to fit the company’s needs.
 Priority customers are charged lower prices for their planes, have the first pick of delivery slots, and contribute more to the final design of the planes.
-That early adoption permits the American to set specific aspects of the plane to its network and passenger requirements.
+That early adoption permits the Americans to set specific aspects of the plane to its network and passenger requirements.

 The A321XLR operates in a very similar market niche to the one the proposed Boeing 797 was described to serve.
-Its versatility allows for many new long, thin route opportunities it does not efficiently connect as compared to small, narrow-body aircraft like the 737 or large, twin-aisle wide-body aircrafts.
+Its versatility allows for many new long, thin route opportunities it does not efficiently connect as compared to small, narrow-body aircraft like the 737 or large, twin-aisle wide-body aircraft.

-Being an Airbus product, the A321XLR could be interesting for American because it goes further into the expansion of the domestic network and goes beyond the international cities to the secondary ones.
-The aircraft will offer better fuel consumption in comparison to neos, which are currently operating in American’s fleet and built with the same engines.
+Being an Airbus product, the A321XLR could be interesting for Americans because it goes further into the expansion of the domestic network and goes beyond the international cities to the secondary ones.
+The aircraft will offer better fuel consumption in comparison to neos, which are currently operating in America’s fleet and built with the same engines.
 The recognition of other Airbus narrow bodies and pilots’ qualification crossover relations offers extra encouragement for American Airlines to include the A321XLR by 2024.

 Bombardier C Series/Airbus A220 family of regional jets.
 A320neo: